wimpysworld/nix-config/README.md

 ### Windows Boot Manager on multi-disk systems

-One of my laptops (`sidious`) is a multi-disk system with Windows 11 Pro installed on a separate disk from NixOS.
+One of my laptops (`sidious`) is a multi-disk system with Windows 11 Pro 🪟 installed on a separate disk from NixOS.
-The Windows EFI partition is not automatically detected by systemd-boot.
+The Windows EFI partition is not automatically detected by systemd-boot, because it is on a different disk.
-The following steps are required to copy the Windows Boot Manager to the NixOS EFI partition.
+The following steps are required to copy the Windows Boot Manager to the NixOS EFI partition so dual-booting is possible.

 Find Windows EFI Partition